yash251/substreams/docs/new/how-to-guides/develop-your-own-substreams/cosmos/injective/foundational.md

-The [Injective Foundational Substreams](https://github.com/streamingfast/substreams-foundational-modules/injective-common) contains Substreams modules, which retrieve fundammental data on the Injective blockchain.
+The [Injective Foundational Substreams](https://github.com/streamingfast/substreams-foundational-modules/injective-common) contains Substreams modules, which retrieve fundamental data on the Injective blockchain.

 You can use the Injective Foundational Modules as the input for your Substreams or subgraph.